Downtown dinner: Restaurants in Norrmalm

 From Stockholm's first three-starred restaurant to classy street food.
-Here's where you should eat in the city center.
+Here's where you should eat lunch or dinner in the city center.

 Norrmalm (or simply "City" as Stockholmers call it themselves) was mentioned in text as early as in 1288.
 It got its current shape and form in a massive redevelopment project that started in the '50s and wasn't finished until the '70s.
 Most of the residential area of upper Norrmalm was incorporated in the Vasastan borough instead, and the Klara quarter of lower Norrmalm was demolished to make way for a modern 20th-century city center.
 Sergels Torg, Kulturhuset, and the T-Centralen subway station were all constructed during this period.
 Now beloved and integral parts of Stockholm, the drawn-out redevelopment project was heavily criticized and quite controversial for its time.